 In June, the weather in Dubrovnik improves a lot and it is much more stable.
 You can expect an average temperature of 22.6°C (73°F), while the average sea temperature is around 21°C (70°F).
 The average number of rainy days in June is down to 7.

-However, you can already enjoy some water activities, like swimming, sea kayaking, jet ski, swimming, fly board, SUP, or alike.
-For this reason, you can consider staying in some of the accommodation close to Dubrovnik beaches.
+However, you can already enjoy some water activities, like swimming, sea kayaking, jet skiing, swimming, flyboarding, SUP, and the like.
+For this reason, you can consider staying in some of the accommodations close to Dubrovnik beaches.

 The number of visitors to Dubrovnik already increases in June.
 And you will already need to deal with some crowds, especially as the number of cruise ships docked in Dubrovnik increases.
 In June, from Thursday through Sunday, you can expect 3 to 4 cruise ships a day in Dubrovnik, bringing in over 8.000 people.